Love, Blactually

 "Love, Blactually" is the first episode in the seventh season of the American animated television series Family Guy.
 It originally aired on Fox in the United States on September 28, 2008.
 The episode features anthropomorphic dog Brian as he meets a fellow atheist named Carolyn (Kat Foster) at a book store, and the two begin dating.
 Heeding advice from Stewie (also voiced by MacFarlane), Brian decides not to have sex with her.
 Carolyn is led to believe that Brian does not want a substantive relationship, so she begins to date Cleveland (Mike Henry).
-The episode was originally slated to air during season six on March 2, 2008, but was replaced with Play It Again, Brian for unknown reasons.
+The episode was originally slated to air during season six on March 2, 2008, but was replaced with "Play It Again, Brian" for unknown reasons.

 The episode was written by Henry, and directed by Cyndi Tang.
 It received generally positive reviews from critics for its storyline.
 According to Nielsen ratings, it was watched by 9.2 million viewers in its original airing.
-The episode featured guest performances by Foster and Meredith Baxter, along with several recurring voice actors from the series.
+The episode featured guest performances by Foster, along with several recurring voice actors from the series.
 "Love, Blactually" was released on DVD along with eight other episodes from the season on June 16, 2009.
+The title of the episode is a reference to the 2003 romantic comedy film Love Actually.

 Plot

-During a costume party, Lois suggests Brian to find a girlfriend.
 After going to the bookstore to buy The God Delusion, Brian meets an atheist named Carolyn, who happens to be looking for the same book.
 Brian becomes interested in Carolyn, and the two begin to date.
-When she invites him to her house, Stewie apprehends Brian and tells him that his relationships fail because he has sex with his girlfriends immediately when they meet.
-Brian realizes that Stewie is right and decides to listen to his advice.
-However, he finds out that Carolyn has begun to date Cleveland, since Brian did not want to have sex for the three weeks they have dated, and assumed he just wanted to be friends.
+When she invites him to her house, Stewie tells Brian that his relationships fail because he has sex with his girlfriends immediately when they meet.
+Brian realizes that Stewie is right and decides to take things slow.
+However, after three weeks, he finds out that Carolyn has begun to date Cleveland, since she assumed Brian just wanted to be friends.
 A heartbroken Brian tries to deal with his loss, but keeps running into Cleveland and Carolyn having sex in various locations.
-Blaming Stewie for his advice that cost him a relationship with Carolyn, Brian is about ready to give up on love.
-Apologizing for his botched attempt to help him out, Stewie suggests that he can convince Cleveland's ex-wife, Loretta, to reconcile with him.